 However, the design isn’t as flashy as that on the Boom 2.
 Additionally, the UE option has deeper integration with smartphones and full IPX7 waterproofing.

 Both are great options and the decision comes down to personal preference.
-Unfortunately, the determining factor here is looks.
+Unfortunately, the determining factor here is looking.
 If you’re just looking for specs, go with the Fugoo Sport XL and leave the Boom 2 behind